 What has he done?
 Has he done anything?'
+No. What has he done?
+Has he done anything?'
 "The Sister sprang to her feet.
 'Look!' she cried, pointing with imperious gesture to the road down which the Royal cortège was beginning slowly to defile.
 "At first he did not realise what he saw.
 But as he glanced at Sister Rose's distraught features he heard her murmur almost under her breath-

-" 'The Lancers, the 9th Lancers!' "'The Lancers, the 9th Lancers!'
+"' 'The Lancers, the 9th Lancers !'

+"'The Lancers, the 9th Lancers !'
 "Sir George looked again, and there, promoted to the pride of place by the Royal Prince who represented the Emperor his brother, rode at the head of the Royal and Imperial escort the men of the 9th Lancers.
 "For a moment he stood as a man bewildered, then he turned and said with white lips and voice full of pain, 'You are right.
-The Stain has dimmed the Star!'"
+The Stain has dimmed the Star !'"

-El Book of the Week.
+A Book of the Week.